-The other reason I’ve been sitting on this article is because we’re a travel blog, and we wanted to focus on travel content.
-But no one’s traveling much these days, and we want to help our readers first and foremost.
+The other reason I’ve been sitting on this article is because we’re a travel blog, and we wanted to focus on travel.
+But we want to help our readers first and foremost and well, no one’s traveling much these days.
 Given that more people are ordering online than ever before, and the first place everyone turns is Amazon, we thought it was high time to look into some ethical alternatives to Amazon.

 Amazon is easy and often the cheapest out there.
 It can be hard to cut the Amazon cord.
 This is especially true if you live in suburban or rural areas where you either have to drive far to get necessities or cannot find particular ethical products near you.
 As much as it may be hard for our European readers to believe, this is the reality for large swathes of the United States.

 And depending on how far you’d have to travel, ordering online can actually be more environmentally friendly than driving all over the place to get a bunch of different items at different places.
 It can be less miles to ship directly from the warehouse to you instead of warehouse to store, which you then drive to in order to buy the item.

 We know many of you may be in the same boat – wanting to stop using Amazon, but not knowing what to use instead.
 This article on ethical alternatives to Amazon is for you!

 Obviously there are so many places to get ethical items than the ones listed here.
 We always suggest trying to support local businesses first, which will vary greatly depending on where you live.
 Also note that this article is written for our largely U.S. based audience, so we’re going to be focusing on ethical alternatives to Amazon in the USA.

 Before we move onto ethical alternatives to Amazon, let’s first look at why not to use Amazon.
 You may have an idea that “Amazon is bad” but not you’re really sure why.